Discussion about this post

 I tend to feel much more engaged with the game and interested in calculating variations when I'm attacking - there's something about looking for winning tactics that's much more compelling than trying to find the best way to consolidate after winning material.

 Your point about seeing ghosts when defending is an important one.
-It's so easy to trick ourselves into playing strange moves that we would never consider if we weren't worried about our opponent's treats.
+It's so easy to trick ourselves into playing strange moves that we would never consider if we weren't worried about our opponent's threats.
 That's why I think one of the most important principles of defensive play is to prioritize moves that continue to follow logical principles: keeping the pieces defended to avoid tactics, maintaining flexibility, etc.

 No posts